Last Updated on

 “I think the easier [route] is to go offer an existing product or service and make it better, faster, [and] cheaper, or provide something compelling in terms of a big discount, something like Purse.
 These are the sorts of things that are motivators that get people to get up off their asses and participate.”

-Purse is an example of a platform where consumers are willing to take the time to learn how to use Bitcoin because they want to save 20 percent or more on their Amazon purchases.
+Purse is another example of a platform where consumers are willing to take the time to learn how to use Bitcoin because they want to save 20 percent or more on their Amazon purchases.
 Andrew Lee, the CEO of Purse, recently discussed this point in an interview with Inside Bitcoins.

 Pierce also discussed the concept of simply removing any mention of Bitcoin from the consumer’s view.
 As long as the app or service makes something cheaper, faster, or better for the consumer, there is no need for them to learn about Bitcoin or worry about understanding blockchain technology.
 Pierce discussed this point in detail during the BitPanel Meetup: